ITI/memorizer/Documentation/memorizer/reference.rst

   As a security measure, Linux anonymizes all pointer values before printing them to the console.
-We turn that feature off so that data analysis tools can corelate code pointers with source code.
+We turn that feature off so that data analysis tools can correlate code pointers with source code.

 Disabling Kernel Address Space Layout Randomization (``nokaslr``) As a security measure, Linux can be loaded into randomly-generated virtual memory addresses.
-  We turn that feature off so that the data analysis tools can corelate code pointers with source code.
+  We turn that feature off so that the data analysis tools can correlate code pointers with source code.

 Disabling Audit Feature (``audit=0``)
   Turns off the audit feature, reducing overhead and improving